callstack/react-native-testing-library/website/docs/HowShouldIQuery.md

 | `queryAll` | No assertion                  | `Array<ReactTestInstance>`                 | No        |
 | `find`     | Exactly one matching element  | `Promise<ReactTestInstance>`               | Yes       |
 | `findAll`  | At least one matching element | `Promise<Array<ReactTestInstance>>`        | Yes       |

+Queries work as implicit assertions on the number of matching elements and will throw an error when the assertion fails.

 #### Idiomatic query variants